Aristotle once said "Show me the child at seven and I’ll show you the man”. Profound words indeed, yet bizarrely accurate.

 Six years after my somewhat forced repatriation, I stepped off the plane at Sydney airport, a tad nervous, yet, simultaneously excited.
 With $240 in my pocket, one change of clothes, nowhere to call home and jobless, life just got real (again).
 The butterflies in my stomach meant one of two things, I was either hungry, or something awesome was about to happen.

-18 months after arriving in Australia, I was driving myself to Bankstown airport to sit my flying test, in my new four-wheel drive.
-Twelve months later I won my first ever flying competition, backing this up by winning my first aerobatic competition on the journey to become a commercial pilot.
+18 months after arriving in Australia, I found myself driving to Bankstown airport to sit my first flying test.
+Twelve months later I won my first ever flying competition, backing this up by winning my first aerobatic competition on my journey to the dream of being a commercial pilot.
+This dream found a crusty ending after almost breaking my neck in a Judo (my first love) tournament leaving me with a physical injury and unable to pass the medical requirements for a RPT license.

 Career opportunities came from everywhere, allowing me to either manage, directly run or own a range of businesses.
 Industries as diverse as construction, trades, international communications infrastructure, FMCG, food production, renewable energy and even a modern luxury day spa.